Veneers last for decades as long as you take care of them

-Whitening can only change the color of the teeth and can change the appearance of the teeth by adjusting more details such as the shape and color at the same time.
+Whitening can only change the color of the teeth and change the teeth’ appearance by adjusting more details such as the shape and teeth color at the same time.
 The color of the veneers would be permanent; you won’t have to worry about the color fading or getting stained.
-Yes, you can change the color as well, by doing whitening, but the results are somewhat unpredictable.
+Yes, you can change the color and whitening, but the results are somewhat unpredictable.
 We do not know exactly how much whiter your teeth can get.
 The whiteness will gradually fade away after teeth whitening, and you might want to redo the whitening process multiple times to obtain the whiteness you desire.

-If you are satisfied with your teeth shape, size, alignment, and the positions, and your only concern is the color, it might be a good idea to try teeth whitening.
+If you are satisfied with your teeth’ shape, size, alignment, and positions, and your only concern is the color, it might be a good idea to try teeth whitening.
 The cost of teeth whitening is much less than veneers, and of course, there is no shaving off the teeth.
-You may need to repeat the process when you notice the color changing or even before a big event.
+You may need to repeat the process when you notice the color-changing or even before a big event.
 There are two methods to complete the whitening process, In-office bleaching or Take-home tray.
-A bleaching gel that is used in both techniques is the same, but different percentages.
-Results are very similar; although the take home tray is a longer process.
-In our office, when you do the in-office whitening, we also make the take home tray for you, and you can use it any time when you want to touch up.
-There is also over the counter whitening strips; the only disadvantage for this is that the gel does not stay on the teeth long enough.
+A bleaching gel used in both techniques is the same but in different percentages.
+Results are very similar, although the take-home tray is a longer process.
+When you do the in-office whitening in our office, we also make the take-home tray for you, and you can use it any time when you want to touch it up.
+There are also over-the-counter whitening strips; the only disadvantage for this is that the gel does not stay on the teeth long enough.
 However, in some younger patients, it works very well.